 A lawyer can also investigate to determine if the lab or machine processing your blood or breath test has a history of making errors.
 By doing so, your attorney may be able to get the blood or breath test evidence thrown out, which would be a huge victory for your case.

 Lastly, a lawyer may challenge whether the arrest was legal.
 That said, there are dozens of other strategies for beating a DUI that can be used.
-A skilled attorney can review your unique situation, determine which defense strategy will work best for you, and answer any questions you have about how a DUI will affect your commercial driver’s license.
+A skilled attorney can review your unique situation, determine which defense strategy will work best for you, and answer any questions you have about how a first-offense DUI will affect your commercial driver’s license.

 How a Los Angeles DUI Attorney Can Help You

-- Investigate your DUI arrest and gather evidence for your defense case
+- Investigate your DUI arrest and gather evidence for your defense case.

-- Analyze evidence and develop a defense strategy
+- Analyze evidence and develop a defense strategy.

-- File important court documents and motions
+- File important court documents and motions.

-- Negotiate a plea bargain with prosecutors
+- Negotiate a plea bargain with prosecutors.

-- Represent you in court if your case goes to trial
+- Represent you in court if your case goes to trial.

-- Present witness testimony, solid evidence, and compelling legal arguments in court
+- Present witness testimony, solid evidence, and compelling legal arguments in court.

-- Provide accurate and effective legal advice throughout your case
+- Provide accurate and effective legal advice throughout your case.

-- Explain how getting a DUI can affect your commercial driver’s license
+- Explain how getting a DUI can affect your commercial driver’s license.

 Learn More About How a DUI Will Affect Your Commercial Driver’s License

 Contact us today to learn more about your rights and legal options after a DUI arrest.
 A Los Angeles DUI lawyer can explain how getting a DUI can affect your commercial driver’s license (CDL).
-They’ll also answer any questions you have about your case and provide any information you need to get started on your DUI defense.
+They’ll also answer any questions about your case and provide any information you need to get started on your DUI defense.